google/WebFundamentals/src/content/en/updates/posts/2016/02/save-data.markdown

    caches](https://httpwg.github.io/http-extensions/client-hints.html#interaction-with-caches).

 1. If you're using a service worker, your application can detect when the data savings option is enabled by checking for the presence of the `Save-Data` request header.
 If enabled, consider if you can   rewrite the request to fetch fewer bytes, or use an already fetched response.

-1. Consider augmenting `Save-Data` with other signals such as information about the users' connection type and technology (see [NetInfo API](http://w3c.github.io/netinfo/#examples-of-usage)).
-For example, you might want to serve the lightweight experience to any users on a 2G connection.
+1. Consider augmenting `Save-Data` with other signals such as information about the user's connection type and technology (see [NetInfo API](http://w3c.github.io/netinfo/#examples-of-usage)).
+For example, you might want to serve the lightweight experience to any user on a 2G connection.
 Conversely, just because the user is on a "fast" 4G connection does not mean they're not interested in saving data&mdash;e.g. roaming.